A Short History of Monte Vista

 Our teachers are committed to the independent study model of education, serving as both curricular experts and supportive partners with their students and families.
 Our faculty of nine teachers represents over 200 years of teaching experience.

 Monte Vista is fully accredited by the Western Association of Schools and Colleges, as well as maintaining a comprehensive, approved "A-G" course list with the University of California.
-Monte Vista School does not currently have any CIF athletic teams, however, we do maintain an approved course list with the NCAA.
+Monte Vista School does not currently have any CIF athletic teams.

 Monte Vista adheres to the Simi Valley Unified School District's non-discrimination policy: i.e., it does not discriminate on the basis of age, gender, sexual orientation, ethnic group, race, ancestry, national origin, religion, color or disability in any program or activity of the school.